Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: INTRODUCTION

-Many existing studies on the contextual dueling bandit framework~\citep{lst, saha2021adversarial, saha2021optimal, feelgood, bui2024variance} assume a linear utility function.
-However, the linearity assumption imposes a significant limitation on its ability to model real-world preferences, as real-world user preferences often exhibit complex, nonlinear interactions among features that a simple linear model may fail to capture.
-To address this limitation, \citet{ndb} recently proposed neural dueling bandit algorithms under the Upper Confidence Bound (UCB) and Thompson Sampling (TS) frameworks.
-These algorithms employ a neural network to approximate a general nonlinear utility function, demonstrating sublinear cumulative average regret when the network width is sufficiently large.
-Despite these theoretical advancements, their approach requires constructing a Gram matrix based on the gradients with respect to all learnable parameters of the neural network.
-This results in substantial computational overhead, posing practical challenges in large-scale applications.
+To address this limitation, \citet{ndb} recently proposed neural dueling bandit algorithms based on the Upper Confidence Bound (UCB) and Thompson Sampling (TS) frameworks.
+These algorithms employ a neural network to approximate a general nonlinear utility function and are proven to achieve sublinear cumulative average regret when the network width is sufficiently large.
+Despite these theoretical advancements, their approach requires constructing a Gram matrix from the gradients of all learnable parameters, which incurs substantial computational overhead and poses practical challenges for large-scale applications.

-In the multi-armed bandit (MAB) literature, similar computational challenges have been mitigated by adopting shallow exploration strategies~\citep{bui2024variance, shallow}, which use Gram matrices based only on the gradients of the last layer.
-Concurrently, variance-aware methods have been actively studied in linear MABs and dueling bandits~\citep{variance-aware, zhou2022computationally, zhou2021nearlyvar, zhang2021improvedvar, zhang2022horizon}, and recently extended to neural MABs~\citep{bui2024variance}.
-However, to the best of our knowledge, variance-aware approaches combined with shallow exploration have not yet been explored in the context of dueling bandits.
+In the CMAB literature, computational challenges have been mitigated by adopting shallow exploration strategies, which construct Gram matrices using only the gradients of the final layer~\citep{bui2024variance, shallow}.
+Separately, variance-aware methods have been actively studied in linear CMABs and dueling bandits~\citep{variance-aware, zhou2022computationally, zhou2021nearlyvar, zhang2021improvedvar, zhang2022horizon} and were recently extended to neural bandits~\citep{bui2024variance}.
+However, to the best of our knowledge, the combination of variance-aware approaches with shallow exploration remains unexplored in the context of dueling bandits.

+{A key observation motivating variance-awareness in the dueling setting is that \emph{harder comparisons produce noisier feedback}: the Bernoulli variance $\link(\Delta\util_t)(1-\link(\Delta\util_t))$ is maximized when $\Delta\util_t \approx 0$---precisely when the comparison is hardest.
+Our variance-based weighting acts as an \emph{information filter}, down-weighting uncertain observations from small-margin pairs to achieve tighter, variance-dependent regret bounds.}